Merge requests

 5. Fill out the fields in the new issue, and select Create issue.

-The thread is marked as resolved, and a link is added from the merge request to the newly created issue.
+GitLab marks the thread as resolved, and adds a link from the merge request to the newly created issue.

 Prevent merge unless all threads are resolved

-You can prevent merge requests from being merged until all threads are resolved.
-When this setting is enabled, the Unresolved threads counter in a merge request is shown in orange when at least one thread remains unresolved.
+You can prevent merge requests from merging while threads remain unresolved.
+When you enable this setting, the Unresolved threads counter in a merge request is shown in orange while at least one thread remains unresolved.

 1. On the left sidebar, select Search or go to and find your project.